SiobhanP1/art-shop-ecommerce-store/README.md

 ### Accessibility

 The following measures were taken to help ensure accessibility:
-* All images include an 'alt' description.
+* Images include an 'alt' description.
 * Where appropriate, HTML elements include 'aria-label' or 'aria-labelledby' attributes.
 * There is a high level of contrast between the background and any text through the site to help ensure readability.